tapis-project/documentation/source/technical/jobs.rst

 Standard archive files, such as zip and compressed tar, can be treated as a type of custom *application image* and launched in a runtime environment defined by Tapis.
 This *ZIP runtime environment* maximizes applications flexibility while retaining much of the reproducibility and automation benefits of Tapis.

 To define a ZIP application, specify "ZIP" as the *runtime* parameter in an `application definition`_.
 The ZIP runtime works with either BATCH or FORK job types.
-For the ZIP runtime, *containerImage* must be an absolute path or a URL in a format supported by the Files service, such as URLs using http, https or tapis protocols.
+For the ZIP runtime, *containerImage* must be an absolute path or a URL in a format supported by the Files service, such as URLs using the http, https or tapis protocols.
 The Applications service validates the *containerImage* attribute when an application is created or updated.

-An application's archive file can contain scripts, binary executables, libraries or any other data the application developer chooses--Tapis does not restrict content.
+An application's archive file can contain scripts, binary executables, libraries and any other data the application developer needs---Tapis does not restrict content.
 The archive must be in `zip`_ format or any format readable by `tar`_.
 In order to run correctly, the application must:

 #.
 Designate an executable program for Tapis to launch,
 #. guarantee that the executable code is compatible with the target system's runtime,
 #. guarantee that for FORK jobs the launched program continues to run until the application completes,
-#. and include all application dependencies not present on the target system in the archive.
+#. and include in the archive all application dependencies not present on the target system.

 There are also a number of conventions that ZIP applications should observe:

 #.
 FORK jobs should write their exit code to *${execSystemOutputDir}/tapisjob.exitcode*.
 #.
-Except during testing, allow Tapis to remove downloaded archives file from the execution system after job completion.
+Except during testing, allow Tapis to remove downloaded archive files from the execution system after job completion.

 The following sections describe the ZIP runtime processing during each phase of a job's lifecycle.